-A principal component analysis (PCA) was performed on a total of seven positively influencing factors that were associated with social media.
+We performed a Principal Component Analysis (PCA) on a total of seven positively influencing factors associated with social media.
 The Kaiser-Meyer-Olkin (KMO) test produced a result of .780, which was greater than the threshold of 0.5.
 Based on this result, it can be concluded that the sample size for this investigation is sufficient.
-As can be seen in Table 5, the outcome of Bartlett's test of sphericity was a statistically significant chi-squared value of 440.4613.
+Table 5 reveals that the Bartlett's test of sphericity yielded a statistically significant chi-squared value of 440.4613.
 Additionally, the associated significance level (Sig.) was .000, which suggests that the data are suitable for principal components analysis.
 For the exploratory factor analysis (EFA), a significant value of less than 0.05 is not acceptable because the data does not form an identity matrix.
 As a result, there is no association between the variables, as stated by George and Mallery (2003).
 An internal consistency and reliability of the study instrument was found to be quite high, as indicated by the Cronbach's alpha value of .870 that was recorded.
 The values that were reported from the communalities table ranged from .40 to .70, which is in line with the research that Costello and Osborne (2005) conducted.
-These values indicate the appropriateness of the variables measuring positive influences of social media.
+These values indicate the appropriateness of the variables measuring the positive influence of social media.